-- Orientation: Use the drop-down to select the orientation of the barcode added to the page. - Left: Enter the distance between the left margin of the page and the barcode, in inches (in). - Bottom: Enter the distance between the bottom margin of the page and the barcode, in inches (in).
+- Left: Enter the distance between the left margin of the page and the Barcode, in either metric (cm/mm), inch (in), pixel (px) or point (pt) values. - Bottom: Enter the distance between the bottom margin of the page and the Barcode, in either metric (cm/mm), inch (in), pixel (px) or point (pt) values.

+• Datamatrix Properties g:
-- Module Width: Specifies the width of the narrow bars in centimeters.
-Changing this value to higher value will make the barcode bigger when Scale is set to None. - Encoding: The data represented in the symbol can be compressed using of the following algorithms: - ASCII: is used to encode data that mainly contains ascii characters (0-127) - C40: is used to encode data that mainly contains numbers and uppercase - Text: is used to encode data that mainly contains numbers and lowercase - Base256: used to encode 8 bit values - None: Does not use any encoding. - Auto Detect: Automatically detect the data content and encodes using the most appropriate method. - Format: Use the drop-down to select the data matrix format (its size). - Print human readable text: Check to add a textual version of the barcode data.
-Not available for 2d barcodes such as QR and PDF417. - Placement: Use the drop-down to select whether to place the human readable text above or below the barcode. - Font name: Use the drop-down to select the font with which to display the human readable text. - Font size: Enter a font size for the human readable text. - Text: Enter the text used to generate the barcode.

-- Add: Click to display a list of variable data that can be added to the barcode.
-This includes metadata fields added in the Metadata Options, as well as some information fields. - Condition: Enter the condition by which the barcode is shown on the page. - Add: Click to display a list of metadata fields, information fields to add, or common expressions to the condition.
+- Module Width: Specifies the width of the narrow bars.
+Changing this value to higher value will generally make the Barcode bigger. - Encoding: The data represented in the symbol can be compressed using one of the following algorithms:

+- Auto: Automatically detect the data content and encodes using the most appropriate method.
+This is the default option. - ASCII: is used to encode data that mainly contains ASCII alphanumeric characters (ASCII 0-127).
+Use where Barcode size is a concern and where the data is alphanumeric. - Base 256: used to encode 8-bit values. - C40: used for data that mainly consists of numbers and upper-case alphabetic letters. - Text: used for data that mainly consists of numbers and lower-case alphabetic letters. - None: Does not use any encoding. - Format: select the Barcode size format from the drop-down list . - Text: Enter the text used to generate the Barcode. - Add button: Click to display a list of variable data that can be added to the Barcode.
+This includes metadata fields added in the Metadata Options, as well as some information fields. - Condition: Enter the condition which determines whether or not the Barcode will be added to the document at print time.
+For details on how to create a conditional, see the Conditionals page. - Add button: Click to display a list of metadata fields, information fields to add, or common expressions to the condition.

-Additional EAN 128 Settings
+EAN-128 Settings